afa-farkhod/Docker-Help/README.md

     #  kill -9 PID
     kill -9 14065
     ```
-  - After running the command, check one more time for the Docker process, if it still exists which means that
+  - After running the command, check one more time for the Docker process, if it still exists which means that the Docker application is being restarted automatically by another process